sakiladissanayake/my-bank-server/README.md

 You can change MySQL database setting in application.prperties file which is in recourses folder.

-Then Right click on the "MybankserverApplication.java" file and click Run As -> Java Apllication.
+Then Right click on the "MybankserverApplication.java" file and click Run As -> Java Application.

 Server started on port 8080.